sambitmishra04/youtube-backend/src/models/packages.md

 - both bcrypt and jwt make tokens(based on cryptography)
 - jwt.io website to read tokens
+- read github readme
 - tokens are not human readable , made from cryptographic agorithms
 - has headers, payload, verify signature
 - **cryptographic algorithm** is available publicly : anyone can decode bbut **secret** makes each toen unique and protects everything

+## jwt in details

+- jwt is a bearer token.
+- whoever has this token, send data to him